him-052005/Jarvis/README.md

   <li>Start Jarvis – Launch the assistant on your desktop with secure face authentication facility.</li>
   <li>Give Commands – Speak or type instructions such as opening apps, checking the weather, or sending messages.</li>
   <li>Instant Actions – Jarvis executes commands on your PC or connected mobile.</li>
-  <li>Interactive Feedback – The assistant responds via voice or UI prompts.</li>
+  <li>Interactive Feedback – The AI assistant responds via voice or UI prompts using GPT-based models.</li>
 </ol>

 ---